dchristian3188/dchristian3188.github.io/_posts/2017-04-25-Working with Plaster.md

     <templateFile source='testsTemplate.ps1' destination='${PLASTER_PARAM_FunctionName}.tests.ps1'/>
 </content>
   ```
   A template file uses a combination of script blocks and token replacement.
 Scriptblocks in templates need to begin and end with ```<%``` and ```%>``` respectively.
-Its also important to note that these delimeters need to be the first characters on the line.
+Its also important to note that these delimiters need to be the first characters on the line.
 Whats really neat is that you can include all the PowerShell logic you're use to inside these script blocks.
 Also remember you'll have full access to your Plaster Parameters.
 In the below example, I check if the user selected cmdlet based help.
 If they did, I'll inject this help snippet into the final file.
   ```powershell
 <%